DaemonEngine/breakpad/docs/symbol_files.md

 *   A `FILE` record gives a source file name, and assigns it a number by which other records can refer to it.

+*   An `INLINE_ORIGIN` record holds an inline function name for `INLINE` records to refer to.

 *   A `FUNC` record describes a function present in the source code.

+*   An `INLINE` record describes the inline function's nest level, call site line and call site source file to which the given ranges of machine code should be attributed.

 *   A line record indicates to which source file and line a given range of machine code should be attributed.
 The line is attributed to the function